While fraud and fraudulent offers of instant wealth often target senior

 If you or a loved one has fallen prey to a scammer, contact The Russell

-Friedman Law Group, LLP to speak with a New York & New Jersey attorney.
+Friedman Law Group, LLP to speak with a New York, New Jersey & New Hampshire attorney.

 Your initial case review is free of charge.